-- If you are not a student at the University of Tokyo, please apply during the application period from May 9 to June 20.
+- If you are not a student at the University of Tokyo, please apply during the application period from May 7 to June 18.
 Applications submitted outside this period will not be accepted. - Only those who have passed the selection process will be allowed to attend.
-Successful applicants will be notified by email by June 30. - Students who pass the selection process will be required to watch lectures that will be distributed on-demand from July 4. - Outside students will not be able to attend course lectures on the same
+Successful applicants will be notified by email by June 28. - Students who pass the selection process will be required to watch lectures that will be distributed on-demand from July 4.

-- days and times as University of Tokyo students.
+- Outside students will not be able to attend course lectures on the same days and times as University of Tokyo students.
 Please refer to the course details for the lectures that will be delivered on-demand. - The information about the lectures will be posted on dedicated slack. - Before attending a lecture, please install the necessary software on your PC by referring to the software installation page on our website. - Details of the on-demand streaming will be sent to you via email.
-You can watch a lecture as many times as you like during the on-demand streaming period, and you may also ask questions to the teacher. - Credits earned by taking this program cannot be used to complete a master's degree at another university or to apply for a degree from the National Institution for NIAD-QE Evaluation.
+You can watch a lecture as many times as you like during the on-demand streaming period, and you may also ask questions to the teacher. - Credits earned by taking this program cannot be used to complete a master's degree at another university or to apply for a degree from the National Institution for NIAD-QE Evaluation. - Please install the necessary software for each lecture beforehand. - Even after registration is accepted, on-demand distribution may be canceled due to circumstances.